 - Do any of the available therapies alter the natural course of the disease?

-- Why are MS therapies taken by injection?
+- Why are some MS therapies administered by injection?

 - Are there different injection schedules for the various MS drug treatments?

-- Which treatment option would you recommend and why?
+- Which treatment option would you recommend for me and why?

 - Are some MS medications easier to use than others?